-- Α. Casing: Steel cylinder used to resist earth and water pressures, to serve as concrete form, and to protect personnel. - B. Dry Method: A method of pier installation in which concrete is placed in the dry.
-Casing may or may not be used to maintain sidewall stability. - Owner's Representative: The Architect, Structural Engineer, or Geotechnical Engineer C. authorized to act on behalf of the Owner. - D. Owner's Representative - Geotechnical Engineer: The Geotechnical Engineer specifically authorized to carry out the responsibilities defined in this specification. - E. Probe hole: A 1.6 to 2.5 inch diameter hole usually drilled by air percussion methods to a required depth below the pier bottom.
+- A. Casing: Steel cylinder used to resist earth and water pressures, to serve as concrete form, and to protect personnel. - B. Dry Method: A method of pier installation in which concrete is placed in the dry.
+Casing may or may not be used to maintain sidewall stability. - C. Owner's Representative: The Architect, Structural Engineer, or Geotechnical Engineer authorized to act on behalf of the Owner. - D. Owner's Representative- Geotechnical Engineer: The Geotechnical Engineer specifically authorized to carry out the responsibilities defined in this specification. - E. Probe hole: A 1.6 to 2.5 inch diameter hole usually drilled by air percussion methods to a required depth below the pier bottom.
 The Geotechnical Engineer feels the probe hole by lowering and raising a hooked rod.
-The size and amount of seams found enables the determination of the soundness of the subsurface formation. - F. Slurry Displacement Method: Method of drilling and concreting in which controlled slurry consisting of water, with or without additives such as bentonite, attapulgite, or polymer, is used to stabilize the hole.
-The slurry may be used either to maintain the stability of the uncased drilled pier hole or to allow concrete placement when water seepage into a drilled pier hole is too severe to permit concreting in the dry or both. - G. Tremie method: Procedure for placing concrete under water or slurry using a watertight steel pipe or tube to place concrete without washing out cement fines.
+The size and amount of seams found enables the determination of the soundness of the subsurface formation. - F. Tremie method: Procedure for placing concrete under water or slurry using a watertight steel pipe or tube to place concrete without washing out cement fines.

-STANDARDS 1.3
+1.3 STANDARDS